Experimental PAH drug trial halted early

 Summary

 This study tested an experimental drug called LTP001 in 47 people with pulmonary arterial hypertension (PAH), a condition where high blood pressure damages the arteries in the lungs.
-The goal was to see if the drug could improve blood flow and exercise ability.
-The study was stopped early, and results are limited.
+The goal was to see if LTP001 could improve blood flow and exercise ability.
+However, the trial was terminated early, meaning it likely did not show enough promise to continue.

 Get updates